Permaculture Teacher Training with Focus on Children

 In early 2026, Alfred founded the Permaculture Barcelona Hub, where the training will be based.

 Lusi Alderslowe is a permaculture educator of adults and children: an author of the Children in Permaculture Manual, a Permaculture Design Course teacher, an outdoor maths specialist, co-founder of Children in Permaculture, Children in Permaculture qualified trainer of teachers, a senior tutor for the Diploma in Applied Permaculture Design, a Forest School Leader, a Branching Out Leader, a LAND/ScotLAND tutor, a Trainer of Teachers, and LGBTQ+.
-My business is a freelance social enterprise based on the permaculture ethics of earth care, people care and fair share.
+I have been teaching permaculture since 2009 and love to integrate different types of activities to cater for different learning styles.

 What I do: